-Let's end expensive and ineffective mass incarceration by utilizing proven diversion programs when appropriate.
-Reducing recidivism saves money, supports communities, and improves working conditions for our corrections officers.
+Reducing recidivism saves money, supports communities, and improves working conditions for our corrections officers and law enforcement.

-We need judges who will fight for women.
-All women.
+We need judges who will stand up for women's rights.
 For their reproductive health.
 For equal opportunity and equal wages.
 And for the right to be respected and heard.

 CIVIL RIGHTS FOR ALL

-Our state and federal Constitutions are aspirational documents.
-We need judges sensitive to society’s ongoing march towards achieving our stated ideals of liberty and justice for all.
+As we did in Goodridge, we need judges sensitive to society’s ongoing march towards our Commonwealth's ideals of liberty and justice for all.

 HONEST PAY FOR HONEST WORK